mtravers/heroku-cl-example/README.md

 This project is an example of how to use the [Heroku Common Lisp Buildpack](https://github.com/mtravers/heroku-buildpack-cl).
 See the buildpack repository for more information and credits.

 ## Instructions:
-* Get yourself set up with a [Heroku account and tools](http://devcenter.heroku.com/articles/quickstart).
+First, get yourself set up with a [Heroku account and tools](http://devcenter.heroku.com/articles/quickstart).

-* Fork this project and modify it with your own content.
+Then [fork this project](/mtravers/heroku-cl-example/fork_select) (and optionally modify it with your own content).

-* Create your own Heroku application using CL Buildpack:
+Next, create your own Heroku application using CL Buildpack:

     heroku create -s cedar --buildpack http://github.com/mtravers/heroku-buildpack-cl.git

-* Deploy:
+And deploy:

     git push heroku